machineid-io/swarm-machineid-template/README.md

   -d '{}'
 ```

-The response contains a ready-to-use `orgApiKey`.
+The response includes a ready-to-use `orgApiKey`.

-(This pattern will get its own dedicated template/repo in the future.)
+(This will get its own dedicated template.)

 ---

 ## Files in this repo

 - `swarm_agent.py` — Swarm starter with MachineID register + validate
-- `requirements.txt` — Minimal dependencies
+- `requirements.txt` — Dependencies
 - `LICENSE` — MIT licensed

 ---